simonfuhrmann/mve/README.txt

     Usage: scene2pset [ OPTS ] SCENE_DIR MESH_OUT

-Make sure the parameters --depth and --image specify the correct depth map and corresponding image.
-Also enable normals, scale and confidence with the parameters --with-normals, --with-scale and --with-conf.
+Make sure to specify the parameter --fssr=N which selects the correct depth map and image at scale N, and includes normals, scale and confidences.

 Running FSSR